beyond-all-reason/tachyon/docs/schema/lobby.md

 A member simply spectating and not waiting to play will have a null `joinQueuePosition`.
 To leave an ally team or the join queue and become a spectator, a user should use [lobby/spectate](#spectate).

+Clients can send a [lobby/updateClientStatus](#updateClientStatus) request to notify others if they are ready and if they need to download some assets, like engine, map or game.
+When a user becomes a player (at lobby creation, through `joinAllyTeam` or with the join queue), the server will automatically assign them a default status `{"isReady": false, "assetStatus": "ready"}`.
+If this is incorrect the client should send a request to correct it.

 ### Lobby updates